Religious Council of the Caucasus

-Religious Council of the Caucasus (until 1992 — "The spiritual administration of the Muslims of Transcaucasia") is the highest spiritual and administrative organ of the Muslims of the countries of the Transcaucasian region located in Baku.
+Caucasus Muslims Board, until 1992 called The Spiritual Board of the Muslims of Transcaucasia, is the highest spiritual and administrative organ of the Muslims of the countries of the Transcaucasus located in Baku.

 History

 Period of the Russian Empire

 The history of the administration begins in 1823.
 Thus in 1823, the post of religious leader shaykh al-Islam was established in Tbilisi to lead Transcaucasia Shias.
 9 years later in 1832, the position of mufti the head of Caucasian Sunnis, also was established in Tbilisi.
 The first mufti was proposed by russian general Georg Rosen.

 In 1872, Alexander II of Russia created the Transcaucasian Muslim spiritual administrations of Sunni and Shia schools.
 Madrasas (schools) were solemnly opened on January 2, 1873 in Tbilisi.
 In the South Caucasus two Muslim administrative organs were created the Sunni Spiritual Administration headed by the Mufti and the Shia Spiritual Administration chaired by the Sheikh.
 Each of these two subdivision located in Tbilisi consisted of a chairman (mufti or shaykh al-Islam), 3 members of the board, a secretary with 2 assistants, a translator, a scribe and an archivist.
 Shaykh al-Islam and the mufti could be appointed by the Caucasian viceroy.
 Until 1867 only shaykh al-Islam and the mufti received salaries from the government, but from that year other high-ranking Muslim clerics began to receive it.

 The spiritual jurisdiction of these institutions extended to the Muslims of Baku, Elisavetpol, Tiflis and Erivan governorates.